 C/I Districts Freestanding Sign 1 Freestanding Sign is permitted on each Private Property if there is 25 ft. of space between the nearest point of the Principal Building and the Public Right-of-Way, and a Building Sign exists on the property.
 The Maximum Height for a Freestanding Sign is the same as that set forth above for Banner Signs.
 The ground area of 50% of the Sign Face area around the base of all Freestanding Signs shall be landscaped with shrubs and ground covers that can withstand the environmental conditions of the site and will provide seasonal interest.
 Up to 2 Sign Faces.
 Max.
 Sign Face Surface Area for each Sign Face on properties with a platted front lot dimension of: (A) 100 linear ft. or less is 80 sf.
-(B) More than 100 linear ft. is 100 sf.
-Handheld Signs Permitted Inflatable Signs Permitted Portable Signs Permitted Sandwich Board Prohibited when there is a Yard Sign on the Property.
-Signs Otherwise, one Sandwich Board Sign is permitted on a Private Property or the Public Right-of-Way directly abutting the Private Property for each Dwelling.
-Setback, Front If the Height of Sign is eight feet or less: 2 ft., otherwise 10 ft.
-Inflatable Signs: The Setback, Front as determined above, or 11/2 times the Height of Sign, whichever is greater.
-Setback, Rear Signs not within the area confined by the Setback, Side and the Setback, Front and the front of the building are prohibited.
-Setback, Side Sandwich Board Signs: 5 ft.
-Freestanding Signs and Portable Signs shall be the greater of the following calculations: 10 ft.
-40% of the length of the frontage.
-All other signs 10 ft.
-Total Sign Faces 3 One additional Sign Face is permitted for each additional Dwelling on the Private Property.
-Total Site Signage 200 sf.
-40 sf. of additional sign face area is permitted for each additional Premise on the property.
-Yard Signs Prohibited when there is a Sandwich Board Sign on the Private Property.
-Max.
+(B) Handheld Signs Permitted Inflatable Signs Permitted Portable Signs Permitted Sandwich Board Signs • Prohibited when there is a Yard Sign on the Property.
+Otherwise, one Sandwich Board Sign is permitted on a Private Property or the Public Right-of-Way directly abutting the Private Property for each Dwelling.
+Setback, Front • If the Height of Sign is eight feet or less: 2 ft., otherwise 10 ft. • Inflatable Signs: The Setback, Front as determined above, or 1 1 / 2 times the Height of Sign, whichever is greater.
+Setback, Rear Signs not within the area confined by the Setback, Side and the 20000000 Setback, Front and the front of the building are prohibited.
+Setback, Side • Sandwich Board Signs: 5 ft. • Freestanding Signs and Portable Signs shall be the greater of the following calculations: o 10 ft. o 40% of the length of the frontage. • All other signs 10 ft.
+Total Sign Faces • 3 One additional Sign Face is permitted for each All'discrete Descriptions and the Private Description additional Dwelling on the Private Property.
+Total Site Signage • 200 sf.
+40 sf. of additional sign face area is permitted for each additional Promise on the property.
+3 7 10' additional Premise on the property.
+Yard Signs Prohibited when there is a Sandwich Board Sign on the Private Property Private Property.
+May Sign Fage Sunfage Area for each Sign Fage: 15 of Max.
 Sign Face Surface Area for each Sign Face: 15 sf.
-8 ft. maximum calculated under definition of Height of Sign.
+Set maximum calculated under definition of Unicht of Sign • 8 ft. maximum calculated under definition of Height of Sign.